jeffersonvivanco/C_Notes/beginner/notes.md

 ## Structures
 * A structure is a collection of one or more variables, possibly of different types, grouped together under a single name for convenient handling.
 (Structures are called "records" in some languages, notably Pascal.)
-Structures help to organize complicated data, particularly in large programs, because they permit a group of related variabls to be treated as a unit instead of as seprarate entities.
+Structures help to organize complicated data, particularly in large programs, because they permit a group of related variables to be treated as a unit instead of as seprarate entities.
 * Basics
   * ====> Look at structures_basics.c